Chat

 As the autumn season progresses, temperatures begin to decrease, remaining pleasant, with averages around 15°C-25°C. There can be some rain but there are still many sunny days.

-In this month, the festivals celebrating autumnal products continue: these events offer the opportunity to taste traditional dishes and discover local specialties.
+In this month, the festivals celebrating autumnal products continue: these events offer the opportunity to taste traditional sicilian dishes and discover local specialties.
 In some areas of Sicily, October marks the beginning of the olive harvest, and many oil mills offer tours and tastings of fresh olive oil, a unique experience for the palate.

 But October does not mean giving up on summer treats like ice cream: Sherbeth, the international festival dedicated to artisanal ice cream, takes place.
 You can taste delicious ice creams and granitas in a festive atmosphere In Palermo during this festival.